THINK DIFFERENT

 1. Never compromise your vision.

 The delivery of every ground-breaking new Apple design, from the iMac to the iPhone, was preceded by some very smart people telling Jobs that his vision could not be executed.
 He never capitulated.
+But clarity of vision never meant rigidity – it meant holding the destination firmly while staying flexible on the route.
 The bigger the ask, the more Jobs leaned into his “reality distortion field", a term coined by Apple workers to describe his unique blend of charisma, persuasion, intimidation, and sheer force of will.
+In an AI world drowning in data and options, uncompromising vision is the only filter that generates trust.

 "People who are crazy enough to think they can change the world are the ones who usually do."